Butler Chapel A.M.E. Zion Church (Greenville, Alabama)

 Butler Chapel A.M.E.
-Zion Church is a historic African Methodist Episcopal Zion Church built in 1913, and located in Greenville, Alabama.
-It was one of three significant meeting places for African-Americans living in Greenville during the early-20th century.
+Zion Church is a historic African Methodist Episcopal Zion Church built in 1913, and located in Greenville, Alabama, United States.
+It was one of three significant meeting places for African-Americans living in Greenville during the early 20th century.

 The building was added to the National Register of Historic Places in 1986.

 History

 This building was a replacement for the original 1867 church structure which had burned down on April 19, 1911.
 Butler Chapel had served a wide-ranging role as the neighborhood center of economic and social development for many people, including serving as the first African-American school in the city.